HamishHamiltonSmith/Mood-and-audio-analyser/README.md

 **Software**

-This software was made using python, the modules it features are as follows:
+This software was made using python, the frameworks and librarys it features are as follows:
 -Tkinter
 -Playsound
 -Numpy